guunterr/flashsign/flashsign_notes.md

 - Learn how to write CUDA and get stuff working
     - Implement decent saxpy or GEMM
         - Speed this up to somewhat near cublas rate
+    - Implement an autotuning hyperparameter search for kernels
 - Get a GPU on Vast.ai
     - Find an H100 I can rent
     - Set up an instance to do my programming